Introducing Multimodal Clustering

 Step 1.
 Multimodal Clustering Autopilot

-Simply select “no target” and let DataRobot AI Cloud generate various training pipelines and run them against your very specific dataset.
+Simply select “no target” and let DataRobot generate various training pipelines and run them against your very specific dataset.
 That’s the Autopilot mode.
 Several options and parameters are tested.
 You have full control over these and you can re-run things with different settings anytime.

 Step 2.
 Deep Dive into Model Insights